Skip to main content

 Using the Cloud UI

-By clicking on the Generate API Key button, a Namespace Scoped Service Account will be automatically created for the given Namespace (if one does not already exist) and an associated API key will be displayed.
+By clicking on the Generate API Key button, a Namespace-scoped Service Account will be automatically created for the given Namespace (if one does not already exist) and an associated API key will be displayed.
+This key will have the maximum expiration time, which is 2 years.

 Using tcld

-This example creates a Namespace Scoped Service Account for the Namespace foo, named "sa_scoped_test", with an Admin Namespace Permission.
-Note that the Account Role is omitted, since Namespace Scoped Service Accounts always have a Read Account Role.
+This example creates a Namespace-scoped Service Account for the Namespace test-ns, named test-scoped-sa, with Admin Namespace Permission.
+Note that the Account Role is omitted, since Namespace-scoped Service Accounts always have a Read Account Role.

 Lifecycle

-When a Namespace is deleted, all associated Namespace Scoped Service Accounts are automatically deleted as well.
-Therefore, you do not need to manually remove Namespace Scoped Service Accounts after deleting a Namespace.
+When a Namespace is deleted, all associated Namespace-scoped Service Accounts and their associated API keys are automatically deleted as well.
+Therefore, you do not need to manually remove Namespace-scoped Service Accounts and their API keys after deleting a Namespace.